Budget European bike tours

-Danube Bicycle Path (Austria): Experience Europe’s second-most popular bicycle path, which runs along well-signed, dedicated, nearly flat bike paths through vineyards and medieval towns, taking travelers from Passau, Germany to Vienna.
+Danube Bicycle Path (Austria, Germany): Experience one of Europe’s most popular bicycle paths, which runs along a well-signed, dedicated, nearly flat bike path through vineyards and medieval towns, taking travelers from Passau, Germany to Vienna, Austria.

-Mosel Bike Path: Trier to Koblenz (Upscale Lodging) (Germany): Explore the best-known wine-growing region of Germany along one of its most scenic rivers, with visits to castles and medieval towns.
-The tour starts in Germany’s 2,000-year old city of Trier and ends in Koblenz.
+Mosel Bike Path: Dreamy Mosel Valley from Trier to Koblenz (Germany): Explore the best-known wine-growing region of Germany along one of its most scenic rivers, with visits to castles and medieval towns.
+The tour starts in Germany’s 2,000-year-old city of Trier and ends in Koblenz.

-Loire Valley (France): Discover the most peaceful part of the Loire Valley with its vineyards, chateaux, quiet villages and medieval towns.
+Loire a Velo: Orleans to the Atlantic (France): Discover the most peaceful part of the Loire Valley with its vineyards, chateaux, quiet villages and medieval towns.

-Tuscany (Italy): Experience the “Italian jewel” of landscape and culture as you cycle past castles and hilltop villages, vineyards and olive groves.
+Tuscany and Umbria (Italy): Experience the “Italian jewel” of landscape and culture as you cycle past castles and hilltop villages, vineyards and olive groves.

-Lake Constance Bicycle Path (Germany, Austria and Switzerland): Circumnavigate one of Europe’s largest lakes and across four islands on Europe’s most popular bicycle path.
+Lake Constance Bicycle Path (Germany, Austria, Switzerland): Circumnavigate one of Europe’s largest lakes and across four islands on Europe’s most popular bicycle path.

-Amsterdam to Bruges by Bike and Boat (Holland and Belgium): Cycle between two historic cities with a stop in the Flemish port town of Antwerp, with lodging on a river barge.
+Amsterdam – Gouda – Bruges by Bike and Boat (Holland, Belgium): Cycle between two historic cities while experiencing the highlights of the Netherland’s Golden Age and the heydays of the Flemish trade cities, with lodging on a river barge.

-Prague to Dresden (Czech Republic and Germany): Follow the Vltava and Elbe Rivers from the cultural center of Prague through Saxon Switzerland to Dresden, the so-called “Florence of the North.”
+Prague to Dresden (Czech Republic, Germany): Follow the Vltava and Elbe Rivers from the cultural center of Prague through Saxon Switzerland to Dresden, the so-called “Florence of the North.”

-Vienna to Budapest (Austria, Slovakia and Hungary): Starting in the “city of charm,” experience untouched nature, little-known artistic treasures and cultural monuments.
+Vienna to Budapest (Austria, Slovakia, Hungary): Starting in the “city of charm,” experience untouched nature, little-known artistic treasures and cultural monuments.

-BikeTours.com bills itself as a “one-stop resource for bike tours in Europe” and helps cycle tourists find tours based on preferences like destination, month, duration, cost and level of difficulty.
+BikeTours.com bills itself as a “one-stop resource for bike tours in Europe” and helps cycle tourists find tours based on preferences like destination, departure month, rider level, average daily distance, and tour type.
 Clients book tours and make all payments through BikeTours.com, at the same prices charged by the European companies.
 The site also offers helpful advice and travel tips such as how to choose a tour and what to pack.

-BikeTours.com, now in its 13th season, serves as a central resource for bicycle tours in Europe, representing more than 70 tour companies that offer more than 200 tours in 35 European countries.
+BikeTours.com, now in its 16th season, serves as a central resource for bicycle tours in Europe, representing more than 70 tour companies that offer more than 175 tours in over 30 European countries.
 BikeTours.com offers a variety of resources to help travelers choose tours and handles the entire booking and payment process.
 Learn more at www.biketours.com.
 Telephone: 1-877-462-2423 or 1-423-756-8907.
 Email: firstname.lastname@example.org.